kjosib/booze-tools/docs/source/minimal.rst

     because the relevant code was shared and perhaps too closely so.
     Either that, or it was insufficient to begin with.

-    Depending on when you read this, it may already have been fixed.

 I'm not sure this intermediate step is necessarily worthwhile.
 LALR does a lot of work on subsets of tokens, and I suspect it's just about the same work-factor if